 The Group's success depends on the continued service and performance of its key employees.
-The loss of services of certain key employees, whether to go to a competitor, to start their own business, to retire or for other reasons, could have a material adverse effect on the Group's operations or financial condition.
+The loss of services of certain key employees, whether to go to a competitor, to start their own business, to retire or for other reasons, including as a result of regulatory requirements, legal proceedings or other governmental enforcement action, could have a material adverse effect on the Group's operations or financial condition.
 If the Group fails to retain or attract the necessary calibre of employees or if it fails to maintain compensation awards at an appropriate level for such employees, the Group's business, results of operations or financial condition could be materially adversely affected.